 Both Ritalin and Adderall are prescription medications used to treat attention deficit/hyperactivity disorder (ADHD).
 Studies have shown that, overall, Adderall has a higher rate of efficacy using lower doses.
 Regardless of their utility for practical medical purposes, both medications are commonly abused and have high rates of addiction.
 They are also considered gateway drugs to the use of meth and other illicit substances.

-In short, both Ritalin and Adderall have the ability to speed up your brain function.
+Both Ritalin and Adderall can speed up your brain function.
 The release of chemicals in your brain puts you in an elevated mood.
-This can have temporary positive benefits but the withdrawal feelings, often described as a “crash”, can be extremely unpleasant.
+This can have temporary positive benefits, but the withdrawal feelings, often described as a “crash,” can be highly unpleasant.
 Those who abuse stimulants often use so-called “downers” like benzodiazepines, designed as anti-anxiety medication, to reduce the negative feelings of withdrawal.
 The combination of drugs in your body increases the risk of side effects.

-Common side effects associated with misusing Ritalin and Adderall can include:
+Common side effects associated with misusing both Ritalin and Adderall can include the following:

 - Loss of appetite

 - Difficulty sleeping

 Ritalin Side Effects